-- On the count, the kids have to throw their soaked sponge at each other and try and hit someone.
+- On the count, the kids have to throw their soaked sponges at each other and try to hit someone.
 All the kids have to try and dodge the other kids’ sponges.
-The kid who gets hit with the water soaked sponges will be out of the game.
+The kid who gets hit with the water-soaked sponges will be out of the game.

 - The kid who remains standing till the end will be the winner.

 - Marker pens in different shades

 - Let your kid sit down with a stash of paper towels.

 - Hand over the markers and ask your kid to make dots and marks on the paper.
 The absorbent nature of the paper towel will soak up the color and start making different patterns on its own.